Sheaves and Duality in the Two-Vertex Graph Riemann-Roch Theorem: Foundations, Part 5: Sheaf Hom and Local Considerations

 which are both isomorphic to $\Hom_{R_i}(R_i,R_i)=R_i$ with $R_i=k[y_i]$, \item such that for $i=1,2$, these isomorphisms at $B_3$ and $B_i$ restrict to the same isomorphism

-which are both isomorphic to $\Hom_{S_i}(S_i,S_i)\isom S_i$ with $S_i=k[x_i,1/x_i]$. \end{enumerate} Hence Theorem~\ref{th_hom_md} really gives morphisms for \eqref{eq_SHom_M_result_again} restricted to open neighbourhoods of $B_1,B_2,B_3$ which (1) are isomorphisms in these neighbourhoods, and (2) are equal when restricted to $A_1,A_2$.
-Hence we get a global isomorphism \eqref{eq_SHom_M_result_again}.
+which are both isomorphic to $\Hom_{S_i}(S_i,S_i)\isom S_i$ with $S_i=k[x_i,1/x_i]$. \end{enumerate} Hence Theorem~\ref{th_hom_md} really gives morphisms for \eqref{eq_SHom_M_result_again} restricted to open neighbourhoods of $B_1,B_2,B_3$ which (1) are isomorphisms in the neighbourhoods {\red of $B_1$ and of $B_2$, but only morphisms in that of $B_3$,} and (2) agree on their overlap when restricted to $A_1,A_2$ {\red (this overlap is small because of the problems at $B_3$)}.
+Hence we get a global morphism~\eqref{eq_SHom_M_result_again}.